Ismailhassan12/vatsa-docs/blog/2024-06-12-first-blog-post.md

 - Dammam SOP - GND

 These SOPs will take effect from **June 13th**.
 We kindly request that all Air Traffic Controllers operating within Saudi airspace, starting from June 13th, 0000z, **strictly adhere** to these newly established procedures.

-We are also actively working on developing the , which will be available soon.

 Additionally, Sector Guides, S1 Training vMATS, Basic Radio Telephony Guide, Emergency Manual, and Flow Management Procedure Manual are now accessible on the training documentation site.